 Trump orders Commerce Department to examine tariffs on auto imports

-WASHINGTON – The Trump administration is looking into using national-security laws to impose new tariffs on vehicle imports, according to administration officials and industry executives briefed on the plan.
+WASHINGTON – The Trump administration is using national-security laws to consider imposing new tariffs on vehicle and auto-parts imports, the Commerce Department said Wednesday.

-President Donald Trump is asking for new tariffs of as much as 25 percent on automobile imports, according to those familiar with his request, after he repeatedly signaled his intention to impose such tariffs.
+President Donald Trump is asking for new tariffs of as much as 25% on automobile imports, according to those familiar with his request, after he repeatedly signaled his intention to impose such tariffs.

 Mr. Trump has asked his team to investigate using a legal provision of the 1962 Trade Expansion Act to find whether tariffs or other restrictions are needed on imported cars.
 It is the same legal justification the administration used to impose tariffs on steel and aluminum imports in March.